Hasanajouz/TradeExercise/README.md

 # MVVM Architecture in this project
 As this is a small app, I should have used models, views and viewmodels inside the same project.
-But I decided to add them in separate projects because I want to show how big projects hould be architectured.
+But I decided to add them in separate projects because I want to show how the architecture should be in big projects.
 When you develop big projects then a small folder to handle models or view models will not be a good practice, especially if you are going to reuse this code in other projects.

 ![alt text](https://raw.githubusercontent.com/hasanajouz/TradeExercise/master/Images/Projects.jpg)